 Compare Multiple Estimates

-BAIC premiums can vary significantly between providers.
-Some insurers may have more experience with niche brands.
-Always get at least 3 estimates.
+BAIC premiums may vary between providers because some insurers have more experience pricing niche brands.
+Gathering at least three estimates is worthwhile.

 2

-Raising your excess can save 10-20% on your premium.
-Only do this if you can afford the higher excess if you claim.
+Increasing your excess can save 10-20% on your annual premium.
+Only choose a figure you can comfortably afford if you need to make a claim.

 3